 A separation agreement is not something that you can apply for through the court, and it is not something that the court grants; rather, it is a legally binding contract.
 Agreements that are written poorly can lead to confusion and future discrepancies.
-As such, it is imperative that you contact a divorce attorney from our office to draft your separation agreement with the proper language that will make the agreement clear, concise, and solid.
+As such, it is imperative that you contact a Long Island legal separation attorney from our office to draft your separation agreement with the proper language that will make the agreement clear, concise, and solid.
 It becomes official when the signatures of both spouses are recorded on the agreement by a notary public.

-It is important to know that when a couple decides to separate, and live apart, it does not mean that there is dissolution of the marriage.
+It is important to know that when a couple decides to separate and live apart, it does not mean that there is a dissolution of the marriage.
 However, after the separation agreement has been legally binding for more than one year, you can petition for divorce.
 In this specific situation, you can be granted a “conversion” divorce, which allows a spouse to file for divorce based solely on the separation agreement, and additional grounds for divorce are not necessary.

 But why not divorce in the first place?
 Consider these benefits to separation:

 - More comfortable pace: Divorcing is a major life decision, perhaps even more impactful than getting married.
 Rather than diving in and committing to ending your marriage, a separation can act as a trial period apart, letting you both know if that is really what you want before you get into the thick of a legal dispute.